 How to Cook a Whole Pumpkin

-- Preheat your oven to 400ºF and have a baking dish or pan ready.
+- Preheat your oven to 400ºF and have a rimmed baking dish ready.

 - Rinse off the pumpkin, then use a knife to stab the hard outer shell several times, to allow for ventilation.

-- Place the whole pumpkin on the pan or baking dish, then transfer to the oven to roast until tender, about 60 minutes.
+- Place the whole pumpkin on the rimmed baking dish, then transfer to the oven to roast until tender, about 60 minutes.
 (Smaller pumpkins may cook in only 45 minutes.)
-The pumpkin is ready when the flesh is darker, and the skin can be easily pierced with a fork.
+The pumpkin is ready when the outer shell is darker, and can be easily pierced with a fork.

 - Cut the pumpkin in half, then allow to cool until you're able to handle it.
 Use a large spoon to scrape out the seeds, and reserve them for another use.